FeatureBaseDB/featurebase/docs/api-reference.md

 The query is executed for all [slices](../data-model#slice) by default.
 To use specified slices only, set the `slices` query argument to a comma-separated list of slice indices.

-The time quantum can be specified with the `time_granularity` query argument.
-Valid values match those for the `time-quantum`  endpoint.

 Request:
 ```
 curl "localhost:10101/index/user/query?columnAttrs=true&slices=0,1" \